New moduli components of rank 2 bundles on projective space: Modified instanton monads

-Next, we argue that the instanton bundle $\tilde{E}$ obtained in Proposition \ref{equivalence1} is symplectic.
+Similarly, the upper horizontal triple of this diagram, together with the second triple \eqref{split1}, yield the exact triple $0\to V_k\otimes\op3(-1)\oplus\op3(-a)\to K\to\cale\to0$ which, being combined with the middle vertical triple in this diagram, yields the monad \eqref{Monad2} with the cohomology bundle $\cale$. \end{proof}

-\begin{Lema} If $\tilde{E}$ is a rank 4 instanton bundle of charge $k$ that fits in a monad of the form (\ref{Monad3}), such that the cohomology is a vector bundle, then $\tilde{E}$ admits a symplectic structure, and $\tau$ is determined by $\sigma$. \end{Lema}
+Next, we argue that the instanton bundle $E$ obtained in Lemma \ref{equivalence1} comes with a natural symplectic structure.

-\begin{proof} Since $E$ is a rank $2$ vector bundle with $c_1(E)=0$, there is a (unique up to scale) symplectic isomorphism $\varphi:\ E \xrightarrow{\simeq}E^{\vee}$.
-By Corollary \ref{Okoneksimpletico}, there is an isomorphism of monads:
+\begin{Lema} If $E$ is a rank 4 instanton bundle of charge $k$ that fits in a monad of the form (\ref{Monad3}), such that its cohomology sheaf $\cale$ is a vector bundle, then $E$ admits a symplectic structure, and $\tau$ is determined by $\sigma$. \end{Lema} \begin{proof} Since $\cale$ is a rank $2$ vector bundle with $c_1(\cale)=0 $, there is a (unique up to scaling) symplectic isomorphism $\varphi:\cale\xrightarrow{\simeq}\cale^{\vee}$.
+Now, repeating the proof of Lemma \ref{equivalence1}(ii) for $\cale'=\cale^{\vee}$, we obtain an isomorphism of monads:

-such that $\varphi^{\vee} = - \varphi$, so $(\tilde{E},\varphi)$ is a symplectic instanton bundle, and $\tau=\sigma^\vee\circ\varphi$. \end{proof}
+such that $\varphi^{\vee} = - \varphi$, so $(E,\varphi)$ is a symplectic instanton bundle, and $\tau=\sigma^\vee\circ\varphi$. \end{proof}

 Putting Lemmas \ref{equivalence1}, \ref{equivalence2} and \ref{sympl} together, we obtain the following statement.